acaglayan/CNN_randRNN/README.md

  ```
 python demo.py --mode "camera"
 ```
-It is possible to run demo with the images taken from your camera as inputs or by taking the images given in the `test_images` folder.
+It is possible to run demo with the images taken from your camera as inputs or by taking the images given in the `demo_images` folder.
 It takes the images given in the `demo_images` by default, you can change it with the run `mode` selection as shown above.

 ## Acknowledgment
 This  paper  is  based  on  the  results  obtained  from  a  project commissioned by the New Energy and Industrial Technology Development Organization (NEDO).